The following are some possible problem scenarios where you should consider running a low-level format or secure erase on the Intel® Optane™ SSD:

 - If the operating system experiences slowness or freezing.

 - If errors seen during installation of an operating system.

-- The Intel® SSD Toolbox fails the read or write diagnostics.
+- If failures seen during read or write diagnostics.

-- When doing a regular format/initialization or partition on the Intel SSD results in an error.
+- If errors seen during a regular format/initialization or partition on the SSD.

 - If there are suspected issues with data integrity on the SSD.

 Keep in mind that a low-level format or secure erase will remove all data contained on the SSD.
 If the SSD is the boot drive, a fresh installation of the operating system is recommended after the low-level format or secure erase.

 |Always back up your data before running a low-level format or secure erase.